 For people with mild to moderate sleep issues, my nutritionist, Matt Lovell (more impressively, he’s also nutritionist to the England Rugby team and to the England Football team) has also created a nutritional supplement called R5 Aminos which can really help with sleep issues; and I also recommend a fantastic book by psychologist Richard Wiseman, called Night School.

-However, if your sleep issues are more severe, you may benefit from more structured help – we recommend sleep experts Global Sleep Solutions, who are based at The Shard and are run by Dr Aditi Desai.
+However, if your sleep issues are more severe, you may benefit from more structured help – I recommend sleep expert Dr Aditi Desai, who works at The Shard and who has successfully treated several of my patients.
 If you would like a referral for a sleep assessment, please do ask during your physio session and I will be happy to help.